Have you been injured? you may have a case.

 Headache After Car Accident Won’t Go Away: Should I Be Concerned?

-Headache After Car Accident: What You Need To Know
+Headache After Car Accident Won't Go Away: What To Do

-A constant headache after a car accident can be painful and debilitating.
-They can frequently also be a symptom of another injury, such as a traumatic brain injury or concussion.
-Timely medical attention and early documentation is crucial.
+A headache after a car accident (post traumatic headache) can be caused by trauma to the head and neck during a crash.
+Though painful and debilitating, they also can be a symptom of another serious injury, such as a traumatic brain injury or concussion.
+Prompt medical attention and early documentation is crucial.
 Accident victims need to know what to do if they have post traumatic headaches.

 What to do if you have a constant headache after a car accident?